wyqydsyq/ezMoMacro/README.md

 ### Autocast
 Useful for levelling intelligence, psyche, resting and basically all mage skills.

 You can configure the hotkeys used for chanelling a spell, self-casting it and resting by changing the variables at the top of the script.
-By default it will press "9" to channel spell, "E" to self-cast, "0" to rest.
+By default it will press "E" to self-cast, "0" to rest.

 #### Parameters
   - `action_key` - key to use for macro action, generally will be E for self-casting, Q for target-casting and LMB for swinging